 ProgrammableWeb is looking for writers to join our team.
 As the the world's leading source of news and information about Internet and browser-based application programming interfaces (APIs), ProgrammableWeb.com is known as the Web's defacto journal of the API economy.

-If you are a freelance writer with a passion for sharing stories about APIs and how they are driving value for businesses and benefitting consumers, ProgrammableWeb is the platform for you.
+If you are a freelance writer with a passion for sharing stories about APIs and how they are driving value for businesses and benefitting consumers, ProgrammableWeb is the platform for you and we will compensate you for your work.
+Keep in mind that before you can join the ProgrammableWeb team, a signed contract must be in place.

 This is a standard piece covering API related news.
 Briefs are usually around 350 words in length and should provide enough information to give our audience an overview of the news item.
 A brief is original reporting that doesn't rely on offsite coverage.

 This goes beyond the standard brief; you'll be expected to reach out to the stakeholders for quotes.
 Beyond that though, a news story will need sufficient narrative to place this news in a larger context.
-Stories of this type will run around 600+ words.
+Stories of this type will run a minimum of 600 words.

 This can and often will contain your opinion.
 It should cause the audience to look at an issue in a new way or shed light on an aspect that hasn't been discussed much to this point.
 There is no specific word count, but given the nature of these pieces they tend to run around 1,000 words.

-Here you get to show off your developer chops as you guide your reader through a step by step code tutorial.
+Here you get to show off your developer or API provider chops as you guide your reader through a step-by-step tutorial.
 These should be prescriptive in nature and include screenshots as well as snippets of source code throughout.

 Elsewhere On the Web (EoW)